dotmpe/mkdoc/usr/share/doc/mkdoc/README.rst

 - non-recursive use of make [#]_
 - shared common recipes.

+.. admonition:: Some kind of disclaimer

    It is useful in quick bootstrapping of make rules, but I think it is the ugliest code I have worked on.
 Nevertheless it is an nice exercise in Make+Bash scripting but also leaves much to be desired (example: I just noted $(eval) may help in streamlining current recipes and rules further).
-It probably is not getting more legible thought.
+It probably is not getting more legible though.

-Since the data (SRC/TRGT/.. sets) are cross-linked and interdependent, the paths that are worked upon are referred to as mkdoc trees.
+   I use these myself whenever I need to grab to GNU/Make for automation.
+   So there are quite some projects using this, I myself have found every day use for it.

+Objectives are primarily building of document contents, and offering a toolkit for various operations in Makefiles.
+There is a framework to define special targets in place, used by `Rules.default.mk`__.
+Also an external script does formatting and colored output.

+.. __: usr/share/mkdoc/Core/Rules.default.mk

 I use this GNU/Make setup in individual software projects and in websites that (among others) include these projects.
 Ideally, content has only one specific location.
 Pieces written for a website reside in a (project) directory for that website, while notes included in the website may be part of other project directires (symlinked).

+Since the data (SRC/TRGT/.. sets) are cross-linked and interdependent, the paths that are worked upon are referred to as mkdoc trees.

 .. [#] The non-recursive implementation is from `Implementing non-recursive make  <http://www.xs4all.nl/~evbergen/nonrecursive-make.html>`__, which tries to address the issues from `Recursive Make Considered Harmful  <http://miller.emu.id.au/pmiller/books/rmch/>`__.
 Obviously there are other solutions, possibly without boilerplate in sub-files.
 See e.g. `What is your experience with non-recursive make? <http://stackoverflow.com/questions/559216/what-is-your-experience-with-non-recursive-make>`__ or `Painless non-recursive Make <http://www.cmcrossroads.com/ask-mr-make/8133-painless-non-recursive-make>`__.